dren39/covid19-updater-app/README.md

 ## Introduction

-Covid19 Daily Update is a React web application developed to help spread information and awareness about the 2019 coronavirus pandemic.
+Covid19 Daily Update is a React web application developed to help spread information and awareness about the 2019 coronavirus pandemic

 ## Functionality